-Admitted students who have applied for financial aid will receive either a tentative or official financial aid award letter shortly after receiving their offer of admission.
+Admitted students who have applied for financial aid will receive either a tentative or official Financial Aid Award shortly after receiving their offer of admission.

-The type of award letter received will depend on the completeness of your financial aid application.
+The type of Award received will depend on the completeness of your financial aid application.

 Tentative Financial Aid Award